Pachycephalosaurus: Classification and species

 Pachycephalosaurus gives its name to Pachycephalosauria, a clade of herbivorous ornithischian dinosaurs that lived during the Late Cretaceous period in North America and Asia.
 Pachycephalosaurs were a part of Marginocephalia, thus being likely more closely related to the ceratopsians than the ornithopods.

 Pachycephalosaurus is the most famous member of Pachycephalosauria, even if it is not the best-preserved member.
-The clade also includes Stenopelix, Wannanosaurus, Goyocephale, Stegoceras, Homalocephale, Tylocephale, Sphaerotholus, and Prenocephale.
-Within the tribe Pachycephalosaurini, Pachycephalosaurus is most closely related to Alaskacephale.
-Dracorex and Stygimoloch have also been synonymized with Pachycephalosaurus.
+The clade also includes various genera including Stenopelix, Wannanosaurus, Goyocephale, Stegoceras, Homalocephale, Tylocephale, Sphaerotholus, and Prenocephale.
+In 2009, Horenr and Goodwin proposed that Stygimoloch and Dracorex represent younger growth stages of Pachycephalosaurus, and thus should be classified as junior synonyms.